MehyarCh/HEPICS/README.md

 ___________________________________________________________________
 # Build status :
 The last step was the integration of the back- and frontend.
 The classification runs for the moment on the CPU, but can be extended to run on a GPU and an FPGA for an optimization.
-The program is in current stable status.
+The program is currently in a stable status.

 ___________________________________________________________________
 # Code Style :